shiv159/Image-Compression-with-K-Means-Clustering/README.md

 # Image-Compression-with-K-Means-Clustering
-In this I have applied the k-means clustering unsupervised learning algorithm using scikit-learn and Python to build an image compression application with interactive controls.
+In this Project have applied the k-means clustering unsupervised learning algorithm using scikit-learn and Python to build an image compression application with interactive controls.